 Is there a right way to be ‘woke’?

 The best way is to get your message across clearly.
 Dapat tama ’yung message mo.
 Dapat makuha mo ’yung malinaw na mensahe kaya dapat mapakinggan mo rin ’yung boses ng mga naapektuhan ng isyu.

 Since we’re casting our votes on Monday already, do you have any message for young voters?

 First of all, we should go out and vote.
 Kasi karaniwan ’pag first time, hindi naman sa tinatamad pero ’yung iba naghahanap ng kasama.
 Kung wala, hindi na lang boboto.
 Your vote matters.
-You should make your voice count by exercising our right to vote.
+You should make your voice count by exercising your right to vote.
 Mayaman man o mahirap, may botong isa sa araw na ’yun.
 Dapat tayong bumoto at bantayan ang boto natin.
-And this vote should be based on thorough research, study, ask your parents, your friends, your leaders in the community, make time to attend debates, make time to watch debates between these candidates.
+And this vote should be based on thorough research, study; ask your parents, your friends, your leaders in the community, make time to attend debates, make time to watch debates between these candidates.
 And we should cast our vote with sympathy and imagination.
-Huwag na nga imagination, eh.
+Huwag na nga imagination eh.
 Mas sympathy at care doon sa epekto nito sa iba.
 Ang boto natin ay may kinalaman ’yan sa buhay ng iba.
 Imagine how your vote can make the lives of those who have less in life better.